IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline**

-Pipeline lists the tasks to be executed and provides the input and output resources and input parameters required by each task.
+Pipeline lists the tasks to be executed.
+It provides the input, output resources and input parameters required by each task.
 If there is any dependency between the tasks, that is also addressed.
 In the `tekton-pipeline/resources/pipeline.yaml` :

-* Pipeline uses the above mentioned tasks `build-image-from-source` and `deploy-to-cluster`
+* Pipeline uses the above mentioned tasks `build-image-from-source` and `deploy-to-cluster`.
-* Need to execute the tasks one after the another, hence `runAfter` key is used.
+* The `runAfter` key is used here because we need to execute the tasks one after the another.
-* Pipelineresource (git repository) is provided through the `resources` key.
+* PipelineResource (git repository) is provided through the `resources` key.

 All required parameters are passed through params.
 Parameters value are defined in pipeline as `$(params.imageUrl)` which is different than the args in task definition.
 Apply this configuration as: